Gate crashing

-Gatecrashing may occur alongside other more serious crimes, such as theft, looting, rape, fraud, murder, stalking, kidnapping and causing general disruptions to gain attention.
+The term has also come to be used to refer to intrusions on videographed sessions, such as interviews and news reports, either by parties the video producers did not intend to feature or by unforeseen, often whimsical, acts.
+This can easily occur when a subject is interviewed at home, as has become common in the 21st century and was especially so during lockdowns ordered by governments during the worldwide COVID-19 pandemic.

 Various techniques that involve blending in with the crowd can be used to gain access to some events.
 Examples of blending in can include wearing the proper attire or participating in the event activities.
 Various measures can be taken to prevent gate crashers from gaining access such as increasing security, requiring credentials or checking invitations at the door.
 Regardless of prevention, such measures can still be thwarted by a skilled gate crasher.

 The first "how to" gate-crashing book, Meet the Stars, was written by Charlotte Laws in 1988.
 She went by the name Missy Laws at the time and details how she crashed dozens of celebrity-filled events, major award shows and even got past Secret Service to interview the president.
 Her story about Elvis was reprinted in Uncle John's Bathroom Reader.
 Her memoirs, Undercover Debutante (2019) and Rebel in High Heels (2015), include some of her gate crashing escapades.

-Notable gate-crashing incidents

-2009 White House gatecrash incident

-On November 24, 2009, Michaele and Tareq Salahi, from Virginia, and Carlos Allen, from Washington D.C., independently gate-crashed the state dinner between President Barack Obama and Indian Prime Minister Manmohan Singh.

-2013 Australian incident

-On 7 September 2013, after media reported the results of the 2013 Australian federal elections which saw the Liberal Party of Australia and National Party of Australia Coalition, a gatecrasher and anti-coal activist gatecrashed Coalition leader and Prime Minister-designate Tony Abbott's victory speech on stage.

-Wedding crashing

-Wedding crashing is the act of attending a wedding celebration without an invitation, particularly when the person or persons who turn up have a profound impact.